meangrape/gogurl/README.md

 # API
 **GET /**
-  prints all the links we know about in descending order of use Each item is clickable.
+  The root URL presents a list of all short names sorted in descending order of hits (the more people use a go/url, the higher it appears.)
+Each item is a clickable link.

+  Each item is clickable.
 Take a [look](#interface).

 **GET /links**